A survey and analysis of TLS interception mechanisms and motivations: Discussion and concluding remarks

 \subsection{Alternatives to interception}

-For certain use cases, there are research avenues and industrially-deployed solutions that aim at understanding parts of the content hidden with TLS without decryption.
+For certain use cases, there are research avenues and industrially deployed solutions that aim at understanding parts of the content hidden with TLS without decryption.
 The key idea is that encrypted traffic leaks some information that enables an adversary to understand parts of its content~\cite{traffic-classification}.
 For instance, the number of TCP packets exchanged, their size and pace, can be used to fingerprint which website or even which page is being visited~\cite{web-fingerprint}.
 Defenses against this fingerprinting typically incur significant overhead~\cite{Walkie-Talkie}.
 The traffic metadata can also be used to distinguish traffic from benign or malicious applications~\cite{AndersonPM18,cisco-eta}, based on advertised and negotiated ciphersuites, TLS version and extensions.
 Anderson et al.~\cite{AndersonCDM19} also showed that specific HTTP headers could be inferred from HTTPS traffic.
 Reed et al.~\cite{ReedK17} could identify the videos played on Netflix over HTTPS by analyzing the TCP/IP headers only.
+Ede et al.~\cite{FlowPrint} propose a machine learning approach for creating mobile application fingerprints from encrypted network traffic.
 Thus, it appears that specific scenarios could be addressed by deployable alternative solutions to interception and delegation.